nion-software/nionswift/docs/index.rst

 Installation/Upgrading
 ----------------------
+The quickest and easiest way to get Nion Swift running is to download a pre-built version that includes everything needed to run the basic application.

+* `Download for macOS, Linux, or Windows <https://nion.com/swift/downloads>`_.

-To install Nion Swift, you will need to install a Python environment and then install Python packages required for Nion Swift.
+To install Nion Swift from Python source code, you will need to install a Python environment and then install Python packages required for Nion
+Swift.

 For specific installation details and download links, follow link below.
 Instructions to install additional packages to